Blake-Madden/tinyexpr-plusplus/README.md

 work can be simplified by `evaluate()`.
 TinyExpr++ is slow compared to C when the expression is long and involves only basic arithmetic.

-Here is some example performance numbers taken from the included **benchmark.cpp** program:
+Here is some example performance numbers:

 | Expression | evaluate time | native C time | slowdown  |
 | :------------- |-------------:| -----:|----:|